 - Water is the source of all life.
 Without it, we die.
-It is a basic human right, something that is owed to everyone on the planet. - According to the World Health Organization (WHO) "No other humanitarian intervention produces a more dramatic effect on life than access to safe water and sanitation." - Almost 80% of diseases in developing countries are associated with a lack of clean water.
-At least 5,000 children die every day from diarrhea alone.
+It is a basic human right, something that is owed to everyone on the planet. - According to the World Health Organization (WHO) "No other humanitarian intervention produces a more dramatic effect on life than access to safe water and sanitation." - Almost 80% of diseases in developing countries are associated with a lack of clean water and sanitation.
+2,195 children die every day from diarrhea; diarrheal diseases account for 1 in 9 childhood deaths worldwide, making diarrhea the second leading cause of death for children under five.